-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2018

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM TO

-Commission File Number 0-29889

-(Exact name of registrant as specified in its charter)

-(I.R.S.
-Employer Identification No.)

-(State or other jurisdiction of incorporation or organization)

-Delaware

-1180 Veterans Blvd.
-South San Francisco, CA

-(Address of principal executive offices)

-94080 (Zip Code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer □ Emerging Growth Company □

-(Do not check if a smaller reporting company)

-Accelerated filer $\boxtimes$ Smaller reporting company $\square$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 2, 2018, there were 166,443,442 shares of the registrant's Common Stock outstanding.
+FORM 10-Q Mark One ) $\boxtimes$ QUARTERLY REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF FOR THE QU.
+ARTERLY PERIOD ENDED JUN NE 30, 2019 OR TRANSITION REPORT PURSUANT TO 1934 O SECTION 13 OR 15(d) O OF THE SECURITIES EXCHANGE ACT OF FOR THE T RANSITION PERIOD FROM то C ommission File Number 0-29889 0 Pharmaceuticals, I Delaware 94-3248524 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1180 Veterans Blvd.
+South San Francisco, CA (Address of principal executive offices) 94080 (Zip Code) (D : - t (650) 624-1100 Canumit (Registran t's telephone number, including area a code) Securi T Ji C Name of each analysis or which are interest.
+Com Title of each class: mon Stock, par value \$0.001 per share Trading Symbol RIGL Name of each exchange on which registered: The Nasdaq Global Market receding 1 n 13 or 15(d) of the Securities Exchange Act of 1934 during the (2) has been subject to such filing requirements for the past te by check mark whether the registrant has submitted ele S-T (§232.405 of this chapter) during the preceding 12 m File required to be submitted pursuant to Rule 405 of at the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ npany.
+See the definitions of "large accelerated filer," "ac accelerated filer, a smaller reporting company , or an emerging company," and "emerging growth company"in Rule 12b-2 of the N arge accelerated filer □ Non-accelerated filer □ rging Growth Company □ Accelerated filer ⊠ Smaller reporting company ⊠ emerging growth company, indicate by check mark if the incial accounting standards provided pursuant to Section extended transition period for complying with any new or Indica te by check mark whether the registrant is a shell compan y (as defined in Rule 12b-2 of the E xchange Act).
+Yes □ No ⊠ As of August 1, 2019, there were 167,609,044 shares of the reg istrant's Common Stock outstanding y.

-RIGEL PHARMACEUTICALS, IN C. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30 2018
+RIGEL PHARMACEUTICALS, IN C. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2019